 Assuming most of your retirement savings is invested in various stock funds, if you withdraw money from those accounts during a severe market downturn, you will realize a loss.
 It’s just better for your bottom line to live off cash than to sell out of stocks at a low point.

-Bank accounts are insured for up to $250,000, so you won’t lose up to that amount of money if your bank goes under.
+FDIC-insured bank accounts are insured for up to $250,000.
+If your account size is smaller, you’re not at risk of losing money if your bank goes under.

 My Savings Exceed $250,000.
 What Now?